-Healthy Overnight Oats made 6 different ways!
+Healthy overnight oats made 6 different ways!
 Simple, customizable and the perfect grab and go breakfast.
-You won’t get bored with these flavorful and delicious overnight oats combinations!
+You won’t get bored with these flavorful and delicious combinations!

 To stay organized and on track throughout the week, I love to meal prep.
 It takes a little time, but is definitely a huge help…especially when things get busy.
-Overnight oats are one of my favorite breakfasts to meal prep, as well as mini egg frittatas, no-bake breakfast cookies, breakfast yogurt popsicles and morning glory muffins.
+Overnight oats are one of my favorite breakfasts to meal prep, as well as my baked oatmeal, mini egg frittatas and no-bake breakfast cookies.

 As soon as January approaches, I like to start the year off fresh by meal prepping and eating healthy.
-Although it’s fun to indulge during the holidays, I’m definitely ready to get back in a routine and whip up nutritious meals to enjoy throughout the week.
+Although it’s fun to indulge during the holidays, I’m definitely ready to get back in a routine and whip up nutritious meals or snacks like my homemade granola bar recipe.

-- Pour oat mixture into 4 jars and cover with a lid.
+- POUR.
+Pour oat mixture into 4 jars and cover with a lid.

-Once the base has set in the fridge overnight, you can then add your overnight oats toppings.
+Once the base has set in the fridge overnight, you can then add your favorite toppings.
 I sometimes even add a little more almond milk, depending on how much the oats have thickened up.
-Below are 6 overnight oats combinations that I love:

 - Peanut butter, banana and chocolate chips

-- Greek yogurt, blueberries, almonds, cinnamon and honey
+- Greek yogurt, blueberries, sliced almonds, cinnamon and honey

 - Fresh berries and yogurt with granola